Cupping Therapy: A Closer Look

 To define how cupping therapy works may vary based on the way it is applied.
 Cupping therapy can be classified into dry cupping and wet cupping.

 Dry cupping does not involve bloodletting or skin piercing which can be applied using a vacuum created with fire or by the vacuum created by manual or suction cups.
 It’s a non-invasive type of treatment.
-As stated in an article: Cupping therapy: A prudent remedy for a plethora of medical ailments (2015).
+As stated in the article: Cupping therapy: A prudent remedy for a plethora of medical ailments (2015).
 It is a technique of bruising skin painlessly.

 As the cup and its inner air cool down, the suction is created.
 This part will raise your skin up from that part and redden it because your blood vessels expand.
 The cup is usually placed in an area for about 5-10 minutes in an upside-down position.
 Some therapists also use the modern rubber pump method instead of fire to create a vacuum in the cup.
 Silicone cups have the benefit that they can move on your body by maintaining the vacuum and provide you with a massage-like feeling.